ntvmb/ntvmb.github.io/docs/prs-format/project_rhythm_song/index.md

 # Specification

 The PRS format is a columnar format.
-Columns are separated by no more than one space.
+Columns are separated a **single space**.
 Tabs are not supported, because it would make 0 a delimiter as well, which we obviously don't want. (see image below for why)
 ![The tab character equals 0 in JavaScript.](tab-equals-0.png)

 As for the columns themselves, the first column denotes the timestamp (in milliseconds) at which the note or event will occur.
 Integers are preferred, though floating point values are supported.
 Since PRSv1.2, comments have been officially supported.
 The parser shall ignore any line where the first column has a value that's not a number.
 This includes blank lines.

 The second column is treated differently depending on its value.
 Any integer value is treated as a note.
-In this case, the third column is the length of the note, in hundredths of a second.
+In that case, the third column is the length of the note, in hundredths of a second.
 Any other type of value is treated as an event.
 Any column after the event is treated as an argument.

 ## Notes